ayaznoori/ayaznoori/README.md

 * I am a quick learner.
 * I enjoy learning new things
 * I have creative mind.
-Always think to do any work in different ways.
 * I love to cook different dishes.

 ### Some Negative points in me.